jon-heard/obsidian-inline-scripts-library/mythicv2_ui.sfile.md

 	"10","11","12","13","14","15","16","17",
 	"18","19","20"
 ];
-const pick2 = popups.pick("If the npc already has a dispositon for this scene, select the base disposition.\n\nIf the npc does NOT yet have a disposition for this scene, select 'Random' to choose one.", choices2);
+const pick2 = popups.pick("Enter the base disposition for the npc for this scene.\n\nIf the npc has a base dispositon for this scene, select it.\nIf the npc does NOT yet have a base disposition for this scene, select 'Random'.", choices2);
 if (pick2 === null) { return null; }

 if (!pick2)